itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 - [**HighCPUPlusOtherIssues.etl**](https://github.com/itoleck/WindowsPerformance/issues/1) - What process/es are using CPU, Is it causing any other issues with resources?

+- [**CPUUsageSpikesInteresting.etl**] - Can you find what is causing the CPU to spike at some times?
+What is happening at this time?
+Can you find out more process, file, or version information about the cause?

 ### Storage Related

 - [**Create_100files.etl**](https://github.com/itoleck/WindowsPerformance/issues/3) - 100 files were being created.
 Can you find the issue with disk performance in this trace?